 If you’re asking yourself this question, don’t feel bad.
 Not a lot of people can look at two beams of light and figure out what the differences are between them.

-That’s why we’ve created this quick guide to help you out, and to teach you how to use them in your landscaping.
+That’s why we’ve created this quick guide to help you out, and to teach you how to use them in your San Diego outdoor lighting design.

 Uplighting for your Homes Exterior

 Uplighting functions just how it sounds.
 People use uplighting when they want to highlight specific features in their gardens or outdoor living spaces.

 You may install this light beneath a detailed piece of architecture or art in your landscaping.
 When the sun goes down, the eye-catching parts of your property will still be on full display with uplighting.

 This lighting has a narrow beam, which isn’t usually any wider than 45 degrees.
 A narrow beam makes the light more concentrated, so it becomes easier to control and point where you want it to go.

 How to use Flood Lighting for your San Diego Landscape

 Flood lighting has a much wider beam than uplighting.
 To give you some perspective, most flood lights have a beam width of 120 degrees.
 This allows it to light up larger spaces and blend the different parts of your landscaping together.

 In other words, you can use this light to brighten areas that don’t need a direct light focus.
 You can install a flood light between your uplighting or to create a backdrop of light over your landscaping.